+CRED DITS

+The student must:

+Complete all of the following courses (11 credits):

+HNF 820 Advanced Biochemical Nutrition 3

+HNF 821 Advanced Vitamins and Minerals 3

+HNF 823 Research Methods in Human Nutrition 3 2

+HNF 892 Nutrition Seminar 2

+One of the following courses (3 credits):

+HNF 840 Human Nutrition and Chronic Diseases 3

+HNF 891 Topics in Human Nutrition 3

+3. One of the following courses (1 or 3 credits):

+HNF 824 Nutrition Policies and Programs 1

+Alternative public health or community nutrition course approved by

+quidance committee 3

+guidalloo committee Ũ

+4. A 3-credit graduate-level statistics course chosen in consultation with

+advisor and guidance committee.

+5. Complete a mentored teaching experience through one the following

+courses (1 or 2 credits):

+HNF 894 Human Nutrition Practicum 1

+ISE 870 Teaching College Science 2

-- · · · DITS The student must: 1.
-Complete all of the following courses (11 credits): HNF 820 Advanced Biochemical Nutrition HNF 821 Advanced Vitamins and Minerals HNF 823 Research Methods in Human Nutrition HNF 892 Nutrition Seminar 2.
-One of the following courses (3 credits): 3 3 3 2 HNF 840 Human Nutrition and Chronic Diseases HNF 891 Topics in Human Nutrition 3 3 One of the following courses (1 or 3 credits): HNF 824 Nutrition Policies and Programs Alternative public health or community nutrition course approved by 1 guidance committee 3 4.
-A 3-credit graduate-level statistics course chosen in consultation with advisor and guidance committee.5.
-Complete a mentored teaching experience through one the following courses (1 or 2 credits): HNF 894 Human Nutrition Practicum ISE 870 Teaching College Science 1 2 Complete additional course work approved selected in consultation wit student's guidance committee based on the student's prior academic h the background in relation to the selected area of study and research.7.
-Complete 24 credits of course work in HNF 999 Doctoral Dissertation Research.
+- ISE 870 Teaching College Science 2 Complete additional course work approved selected in consultation with the student's guidance committee based on the student's prior academic background in relation to the selected area of study and research. - 7.
+Complete 24 credits of course work in HNF 999 Doctoral Dissertation Research. - 8.
 Successfully complete a proposal defense and defend the oral and written dissertation.